ckaestne/seai/lectures/03_modelquality/modelquality.md

 No specification that could tell us for any input whether the output is correct

-Intuitions, ideas, goals, "implicit specifications", but nothing we can write down!
+Intuitions, ideas, goals, examples, "implicit specifications", but nothing we can write down as rules!

 We are usually okay with some wrong predictions